-As the Board is considered small for the purposes of the AIC Code, all Directors are members of the Nomination Committee under the chairmanship of Beatrice Hollond.
+As the Company is considered small for the purposes of the AIC Code, all Directors are members of the Nomination Committee under the chairmanship of Beatrice Hollond.
 The main responsibilities of the Nomination Committee are to review the size, structure and skills of the Board and to make recommendations with regard to any changes considered necessary or new appointments.
 The Nomination Committee has written terms of reference which are reviewed regularly and clearly define its responsibilities and duties.
-They will be available for inspection at the AGM and can be inspected at the Registered Office of the Company as well as on the Manager's website.
-No Director has a contract of employment with the Company.
-Directors' terms and conditions of appointment are set out in letters of appointment which are available for inspection at the Registered Office of the Company.
-They will also be available at the AGM.
+They will be available for inspection at the AGM and can be inspected at the Registered Office of the Company as well as on the Company's section of the Manager's website.